elfrances/whatsOnFulGaz/README.md

         Specifies the folder where the downloaded files are stored.
     --download-progress
         Show video download progress info.
+    --dry-run
+        Show what is going to be downloaded, without actually downloading anything.
     --get-shiz
         Download the SHIZ control file of the ride.
     --get-video {720|1080|4k}